 - The dress offered by LiquiWork contains a fitted bodice and flamenco-style skirt.
 Made of tulle and containing lace and satin embellishments, the dress costs $2,000.
 It is handmade, has a train, and has bias pleats on the bodice.
 Sizes are custom, so check their charts before ordering.

-- This dress offered by Lazaro contains a modern sweetheart neckline and waist sash, but reflects traditional Spanish influences on Mexican culture through its having a ruffled, flamenco-style skirt.
-It contains a chapel-length train and is made of lace and organza.
+- This dress offered by Lazaro contains a modern neckline, but it reflects traditional Spanish influences on Mexican culture through its having a fitted, elongated bodice and ruffled, flamenco-style skirt.
+It contains a chapel-length train and is made of lace and tulle.
 The price of this dress and sizes available can be obtained from your local Lazaro retailer.

 To make your own flamenco dress, consider using this five-ruffle dress pattern offered by Flamenco Dress Making.
 It costs $6, and is designed to have a fitted bodice that begins to flair into flamenco ruffles just below the hip.
 Make it bridal by choosing a white fabric and adding a mantilla veil.